 As more and more banks suffered and could no longer lend or collect on bad loans, they went out of business and lending dried up, further exacerbating the housing crash.

 More than $16 trillion in net worth was lost and approximately 10 million people lost their homes.
-The stock market crashed as well, since so much of the nation’s economy is dependent on healthy banks and healthy real estate.
+The stock market crashed as well since so much of the nation’s economy is dependent on healthy banks and healthy real estate.
 Many baby boomers facing retirement discovered their nest egg was gone.
 They would have to start over.
-Their children, the millennials, were just graduating from college about that time, only to enter a job market with no jobs.
+Their children, the millennials, were graduating from college at that time, only to enter a job market with no jobs.

 It’s important to note that the housing market isn’t directly impacted by stock market fluctuations.
-The stock market, however, is highly affected by the housing market.
-The Great Depression was caused by the stock market crashing and the Great Recession was caused by the housing market crash.
+However, the housing market is highly affected by the stock market.
+The Great Depression was caused by the stock market crash, and the Great Recession was caused by the housing market crash.

-When the housing market crashed in 2008, the stock market crashed too.
-The U.S. housing market impacts far more than just the value of homes.
-It affected the world.
+When the housing market crashed in 2008, the stock market crashed, too.
+The U.S. housing market impacts far more than just the value of homes; it affects the world.

 What’s Been Happening to the Housing Market Since 2008

 During the Great Recession, home prices dropped 33 percent.
-Surprisingly, 10 years later, the housing market had mostly recovered.
-Home values today are now up more than 50 percent since the recession.
+Surprisingly, 10 years later, the U.S. housing market had mostly recovered.
+Today, home values are up more than 50 percent since the recession.
 How?
-By unprecedented government stimulus.
+Through unprecedented government stimulus.

-In an attempt to stop deflation, (or the further decline of prices), the Federal Reserve printed trillions of dollars and called it Quantitative Easing (QE).
+In an attempt to stop deflation (or the further decline of prices), the Federal Reserve printed trillions of dollars and called it Quantitative Easing (QE).
 The big banks were able to borrow these funds at a 0% interest rate to start lending again.
 Interest rates dropped to historic lows.
-And the government even offered an $8000 tax credit for buying a home.
+The government even offered an $8,000 tax credit for buying a home.

 It worked.
-More cheap money circulating means more people can borrow money to buy things – specifically real estate and stocks.
-And while the economy did come bouncing back, the issue with QE is that it often leads to higher inflation long-term because of the increase in the money supply.
+More cheap money circulating means more people can borrow money to buy things, specifically real estate and stocks.
+While the economy did bounce back, the issue with QE is that it often leads to higher inflation in the long term because of the increase in the money supply.
 Inflation eats away at the value of the dollar, basically making the dollar worth less.
 That’s good for people who own assets that inflate.
 It’s not good for people who have to pay more for things.

-While the housing market recovered in the 2010s, the divide between the “haves” and the “have nots” increased as well.
-Plus, many people had to dig themselves out of foreclosure, and total financial loss.
+While the U.S. housing market recovered in the 2010s, the divide between the “haves” and the “have nots” also increased.
+On top of that, many people had to dig themselves out of foreclosure and total financial loss.

 How Obama’s Presidency Impacted the U.S. Housing Market

-President Obama took office in 2009, during the time when the value of homes was rapidly falling, unemployment rates were through the roof and banks were failing from the massive influx of foreclosures.
-The Obama administration’s goal was to keep the country from going into a full-blown depression.
+President Obama took office in 2009 during a time when the value of homes was rapidly falling, unemployment rates were through the roof, and banks were failing due to the massive influx of foreclosures.
+The Obama administration aimed to keep the country from going into a full-blown depression.

-Policymakers didn’t have a lot of options to shore up the economy at the time.
-So rather than create a new department to try and solve the problem, the Troubled Asset Relief Program (TARP) mandated that funds from the US Treasury only be dispersed to financial institutions and not homeowners.
-TARP also required that the Treasury only operate within the existing financial infrastructure.
+Policymakers didn’t have many options to shore up the economy at the time.
+So, rather than create a new department to try to solve the problem, the Troubled Asset Relief Program (TARP) mandated that funds from the US Treasury only be dispersed to financial institutions and not homeowners.
+TARP also required that the Treasury operate only within the existing financial infrastructure.

 By 2012, there was a buying frenzy of home buyers competing against Wall Street.
 Home values increased.
 Negative equity, foreclosures, liquidity and insolvency started to reverse and head in a positive direction.

-The major lesson learned about the housing crisis during Obama’s presidency was how important it is to have a regulatory framework for lenders in order to avoid another mortgage meltdown.
-The Dodd–Frank Wall Street Reform and Consumer Protection Act (commonly referred to as Dodd–Frank) was enacted on July 21, 2010 in an effort to do just that.
+The major lesson learned about the housing crisis during Obama’s presidency was how important it is to have a regulatory framework for lenders to avoid another mortgage meltdown.
+The Dodd–Frank Wall Street Reform and Consumer Protection Act (commonly referred to as Dodd–Frank) was enacted on July 21, 2010, in an effort to do just that.

-Since lending standards have tightened, homeownership rates have gone down but so have mortgage defaults.
+Since lending standards have tightened, homeownership rates have decreased, but so have mortgage defaults.
 Of those who lost their homes during the housing crisis of 2008, just 35 percent have bought another home.
-That’s a huge percentage of former homeowners who have not bought a house since losing theirs to a short sale or foreclosure.
+That’s a huge percentage of former homeowners who have not purchased a house since losing theirs to a short sale or foreclosure.

 How Trump’s Presidency Has Impacted the U.S. Housing Market

-TCJA included huge tax cuts to business income, investment profits, estate taxes, etc. This new law offered significant tax cuts for large corporations.
-Much of that money flowed into real estate.
+The TCJA included huge tax cuts on business income, investment profits, estate taxes, and other income.
+This new law offered significant tax cuts for large corporations, and much of that money flowed into real estate.

-Demand for housing continued to grow over the last four years across the country, and home values continued to rise.
-However, the Federal Reserve did start to reverse its stimulus program and began to raise interest rates.
+Demand for housing continued to grow across the country over the last four years, and home values continued to rise.
+However, the Federal Reserve did start to reverse its stimulus program and raise interest rates.
 At the end of 2018, home sales started to slow as rates increased.

 President Trump wrestled with Jerome Powell, Chairman of the Federal Reserve, demanding that rates be lowered again.
 He even threatened to fire Powell.
 A few months later, the Fed reversed course again and lowered rates.
 Real estate and stocks responded with vigor.
 Sales picked up again as more people could afford to buy, and home values continued to rise.

 Additionally, home builders were hit very hard during the Great Recession.
 Many went out of business or lost their credit lines.
-Most did not want to take big risks and chose to build on-demand vs on speculation.
+Most did not want to take big risks and chose to build on demand rather than on speculation.
 Regulations increased for development as well, slowing down new construction.

-Meanwhile, the U.S. population was growing, along with a demand for affordable housing.
+Meanwhile, the U.S. population and the demand for affordable housing grew.
 Unfortunately, with builder fees increasing along with supplies and labor costs, builders mainly focused on high-end luxury developments.
 Affordable housing was severely lacking, all the while demand was soaring.

 This lack of affordable housing inventory combined with high demand has been a big contributor to rising home prices in that sector, and the trend seems to be continuing in 2020.